-As at 31 December 2019, the Group had other debts comprising promissory notes and liability component of convertible bonds of approximately HK\$481,304,000 (2018: approximately HK\$593,715,000).
+As at 31 December 2020, the Group had other debts comprising promissory notes and liability component of convertible bonds of approximately HK\$428,255,000 (2019: approximately HK\$481,304,000).
 The Group will try to obtain future financing, and whenever possible and appropriate, raise fund via equity funding activities in order to further reduce the financing cost.

-As at 31 December 2019, the Group had cash and cash equivalents of approximately HK\$238,076,000 (2018: approximately HK\$193,406,000) which were mainly denominated in HK\$ and Renminbi ("RMB").
+As at 31 December 2020, the Group had cash and cash equivalents of approximately HK\$139,193,000 (2019: approximately HK\$238,076,000) which were mainly denominated in HK\$ and Renminbi ("RMB").
 To manage liquidity risk, management monitors forecasts of the Group's liability position and cash and cash equivalent position on the basis of expected cash flow.
-The Group expects to fund the future cash flow needs through internally generated cash flows from operations.
+The Group expects to fund the future cash flow needs through internally generated cash flows from operations and external fund raising activities from the capital market.